-If we take account of the average time spent inside the home (which itself attenuates the ionic component of the cosmic radiation), the average individual effective dose in a locality at sea level in France is 0.27 mSv per year, whereas it could exceed 1.1 mSv per year in a mountain locality such as Cervières at 2,836 m altitude.
-The average annual effective dose per individual in France is 0.331 mSv per year.
+Considering the average time spent inside the home (which itself attenuates the ionic component of the cosmic radiation), the average individual effective dose in a locality at sea level in France is 0.27 mSv per year, whereas it could exceed 1.1 mSv per year in a mountain locality such as Cervières at 2,836 m altitude.
+The average annual effective dose per individual in France is 0.33 mSv per year.
 It is lower than the global average value of 0.38 mSv per year published by UNSCEAR.

-3 | 2 Doses received by workers
+3 2 Doses received by workers